Structural intelligence

 Partners start with evaluation materials and can progress to enterprise integrations supported by validation packs and governance processes.

-PTEM is delivered as a cloud-hosted engine with a simple SDK and API.
-Risk teams can pull structural metrics for active storms and integrate them into existing hazard workflows, internal tools, or research environments.
+PTEM is delivered through a governed SDK that fronts the structural engine.
+Risk teams pull structural metrics and readiness channels through that single surface and wire them into existing hazard workflows, internal tools, or research environments.

 {